Processing Emotions After Abortion - Carrying Pain You Can't Tell Anyone

 Guilt

 Religious or cultural values, reactions from those around you, your own moral compass.
 The sources of guilt are varied, but choosing abortion does not mean you are a "bad person."
 In a difficult situation, you made the choice that seemed best for you.
+It is important not to confuse guilt with a factual assessment.
+Guilt is an emotion, not a verdict on your moral worth.

 Methods for Processing Your Emotions